A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 This cooling model is described in detail in \citet{morgana1} and \citet{morgana2}.
 The hot gas in a dark matter halo is assumed to be in hydrostatic equilibrium, and a cold gas halo similar to that in the new cooling model is also introduced.
 As in the new cooling model, in the limit of zero timestep length, the boundary separating the cooled down and the hot gas, which is also the inner boundary of the hot gas halo, is at radius $r_{\rm cool}$.
 The hot gas halo density and temperature profiles are determined by the assumption of hydrostatic equilibrium and that the hot gas between $r_{\rm cool}$ and $r_{\rm vir}$ follows a polytropic equation of state.
 This generally gives more complex profiles than those used in previously introduced cooling models, but typically the derived density profile is close to the cored $\beta$-distribution, $\rho_{\rm hot}(r)\propto 1/(r^2+r_{\rm core}^2)$, while the temperature profile is very flat and close to $T_{\rm vir}$.
 Therefore in this work, for simplicity we adopt the $\beta$-distribution and $T_{\rm vir}$ as the density profile and temperature of the hot gas halo for this model.
 The core radius, $r_{\rm core}$, is again calculated from the correlation described in Appendix~\ref{app:r_core_hot}.

-The \MORGANA cooling model then calculates the mass cooling rate $\dot{M}_{\rm cool}$.
-Instead of cumulating the thermal energy lost by radiative cooling and estimating gas cooling histories as done in the new cooling model, this model assumes that at any time, each hot gas shell contributes to $\dot{M}_{\rm cool}$ according to its own cooling timescale, $t_{\rm cool}(r)$ [defined in equation~(\ref{eq:t_cool_def})].
+In calculating the mass cooling rate $\dot{M}_{\rm cool}$, instead of cumulating the thermal energy lost by radiative cooling and estimating gas cooling histories as done in the new cooling model, the \MORGANA model assumes that at any time, each hot gas shell contributes to $\dot{M}_{\rm cool}$ according to its own cooling timescale, $t_{\rm cool}(r)$ [defined in equation~(\ref{eq:t_cool_def})].
 Specifically, it is assumed that

 This equation is supplemented by another equation,